JANUARY: THE SEASON'S GREETING CARD COMPETITION

 DECEMBER: FEATURE ON THE JOURNAL FRONT COVER

-Enter your best images taken in 2013 and you could have the opportunity to feature on the front cover of The Journal in 2014!
-(All images must have been taken in 2013)
+Enter your best images taken in 2013 and you could have the opportunity to feature on the front cover of the RPS Journal in 2014!
+Images can be of any genre or style, just reference the month and location the image was taken in the description field.
+(All images must have been taken in 2013 and is subject to format and quality being met*).